Ising model on random triangulations of the disk: phase transition: Introduction

 In our previous article \cite{CT20}, we extended some enumeration results of Bernardi and Bousquet-M\'elou \cite{BBM11} to study the Ising-decorated random triangulations with Dobrushin boundary condition \emph{at its critical temperature}.
 We used the peeling process to construct the local limit of the model, and to obtain several scaling limit results concerning the lengths of some Ising interfaces.
 In this paper, we extend similar results to the model \emph{at any temperature}, and show how the large scale geometry of Ising-decorated random triangulations changes qualitatively at the critical temperature.
 In particular, our results confirm the physical intuition that, at large scale, Ising-decorated random maps at non-critical temperatures behave like non-decorated random maps.

-A similar model of Ising-decorated triangulations (more precisely, a "dual" to ours) has been studied in a recent work of Albenque, M\'enard and Schaeffer \cite{AMS18}.
-They followed an approach reminiscent of Angel and Schramm in \cite{AS03} to show that the model has a local limit at any temperature, and obtained several properties of the limit such as one-endedness and recurrence for some temperatures.
-However they studied the model without boundary, and hence did not encounter the geometric consequences of the phase transition.
-Their model can also be studied with a boundary, and the methods introduced in \cite{CT20} and this article were recently applied to that in \cite{T20} by the second author of this work.
+A similar model of Ising-decorated triangulations (more precisely, a model dual to ours) has been studied in a recent work of Albenque, M\'enard and Schaeffer \cite{AMS18}.
+They followed an approach reminiscent of Angel and Schramm in \cite{AS03} to show that the model has a local limit at any temperature, and obtained several properties of the limit such as one-endedness and recurrence for a range of temperatures.
+However, they studied the model without boundary, and hence did not encounter the geometric consequences of the phase transition in terms of the infinite Ising interface.
+In the recent preprint \cite{AM22}, the first two of the aforementioned authors proved several exact results on the perimeter and volume of the spin clusters, demonstrating the phase transition through several critical exponents and geometric behaviors of the cluster in different phases.
+The model with spins on the vertices can also be studied with a boundary, and the methods introduced in \cite{CT20} and this article were recently applied to that model in \cite{T20} by the second author of this work.

 We start by recalling some essential definitions from \cite{CT20}.

 \paragraph{Planar maps.} Recall that a (finite) \emph{planar map} is a proper embedding of a finite connected graph into the sphere $\mathbb{S}^2$, viewed up to orientation-preserving homeomorphisms of $\mathbb{S}^2$.
 Loops and multiple edges are allowed in the graph.
 A \emph{rooted map} is a map equipped with a distinguished corner, called the \emph{root corner}.
 In a (rooted planar) map $\map$, the vertex incident to the root corner is called the \emph{root vertex} and denoted by $\rho$.
 The face incident to the root corner is called the \emph{external face}, and all other faces are \emph{internal faces}.
 We denote by $F(\map)$ the set of internal faces of $\map$.